-After you click the green New button, you’ll go to a page when you set a name for your repository (this can be different than the name of your R Project though I prefer to use the same name so I know exactly what project the repository is for), provide a short description, and choose if the repository should be public or private.
-You can also optionally add a README file which is a longer form of description for what the code is and its purpose (basically a short manual for the project - often explaining how, not why, it works), and add a .gitignore file or set a license (which tells people who look at the project what they’re allowed to do with it.
+After you click the green New button, you’ll go to a page when you set a name for your repository (this can be different from the name of your R Project, though I prefer to use the same name so I know exactly what project the repository is for), provide a short description, and choose if the repository should be public or private.
+You can also optionally add a README file, which is a longer form of description for what the code is and its purpose (basically a short manual for the project - often explaining how, not why, it works), and add a .gitignore file or set a license (which tells people who look at the project what they’re allowed to do with it.
 For more on code licenses please see this excellent site.)
-The .gitignore file is essentially a list of files or folders than you do not want These last three choices are all optional and if you don’t do it now, you can do it anytime through R. Once you’ve made your choices, click the green Create Repository button
+The .gitignore file is essentially a list of files or folders than you do not want to upload to GitHub.
+These last three choices are all optional. and if you don’t do it now, you can do it anytime through R. Once you’ve made your choices, click the green Create Repository button

-This will open up a new page with a bunch of code that you’ll enter in R that connects your R Project Git commits to this repository on GitHub.
+This will open up a new page with a bunch of code that you’ll enter in R that connects your Git commits to this repository on GitHub.
 We’ll get to this in a bit - for now, let’s focus on those three buttons in the top right.
-These are for accessing or following other people’s public repositories (you can technically click on them in your own repository but there isn’t much benefit to that apart from the first button).
+These are for accessing or following other people’s public repositories (you can technically click on them in your own repository, but there isn’t much benefit to that apart from the first button).